tl-its-umich-edu/StudentDashboard/server/README.md

 - loop through hash in template
 - loop over array in template
 - add css
+- GET GUARD to work
+- get a bit of api documentation to work from template.
+- add UI files
+- put in github
+- add api/doc element to get documentation.

 COMMANDS:

 guard - (run in a separate terminal window to bring up a running version that reloads on changes.